pyeventsourcing/eventsourcing/docs/topics/domain.rst

 construct and initialise an aggregate object.

-The :class:`~eventsourcing.domain.Aggregate` class is defined with a nested class :class:`~eventsourcing.domain.Aggregate.Created`.
-The aggregate base class :class:`~eventsourcing.domain.Aggregate.Created` class is a subclass of the :class:`~eventsourcing.domain.AggregateCreated` base class discussed in the :ref:`Domain events <Events>` section above.
+The :class:`~eventsourcing.domain.Aggregate` class is defined with a nested class :class:`~eventsourcing.domain.Aggregate.Created`, which is is a subclass of the :class:`~eventsourcing.domain.AggregateCreated` base class discussed in the :ref:`Domain events <Events>` section above.
 It can be used or extended (and is used in the example above) to represent the fact that an aggregate was "created".
 It is defined for convenience, and adds no further attributes or methods.